h2oai/tutorials/DriverlessAI/DriverlessAI-Test-Drive-Tutorials/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 - [H2O World London 2018 Feature Engineering session replay](https://www.youtube.com/watch?v=d6UMEmeXB6o ) and [slides  by Dmitry](https://www.slideshare.net/0xdata/feature-engineering-in-h2o-driverless-ai-dmitry-larko-h2o-ai-world-london-2018 )

-## Task 7: Explore Experiment Results

-Let’s explore the results of the experiment to determine how good the generated model is.
+Let’s explore the results of the experiment.
 The results are found on the **Experiment Summary** at the left-bottom of Experiment page.
+The resulting plots are insights from the training and validation data.
+Each plot will be given an brief overview.

+If you are interested in learning more about each plot and the metrics derived from those plots covered in this section, then check out our next tutorial [Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus](https://h2oai.github.io/tutorials/machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus/#0).

 1\.
 Summary